 Following is the procedure that we undertake when approached by a project home builder who has come to us with an architecturally designed project containing multiple interconnecting steel beams & posts:

-- Firstly we require the builder to provide a full drawing package from the project engineer and architect.
+- Firstly, we require the builder to provide a full drawing package from the project engineer and architect.

-- We then review the extent of the structural steel to ascertain if there is a sufficient quantity & complexity to warrant extensive cad detail drawings or if an onsite measure/meeting with the site supervisor will suffice.
+- We then review the extent of the structural steel to ascertain if there is a sufficient quantity & complexity to warrant extensive CAD detail drawings or if an onsite measure/meeting with the site supervisor will suffice.

-- Following this appraisal we then proceed to estimate the structural steel package, itemizing the pricing structure as follows: Site measure and or Steel detailing drawings / fabricated steel members / protective coatings / cold formed purlins & joists / delivery & optional cranage & rigging.
+- Following this appraisal we then proceed to estimate the structural steel package, itemising the pricing structure as follows: Site measure and or Steel detailing drawings / fabricated steel members / protective coatings / cold formed purlins & joists / delivery & optional cranage & rigging.

-- Following acceptance of our quote we agree upon a lead time and lock in a date for either a site measure or commencement of steel detail drawings.
+- Following acceptance of our quote, we agree upon a lead time and lock in a date for either a site measure or commencement of steel detail drawings.